MyoThihakyaw2004/MyoThihakyaw2004/README.md

 👋 Hi, I’m @MyoThihakyaw2004
-👀 I’m interested in technology, software development, and innovation 🌱 I’m currently learning cloud computing, AI, and cybersecurity 💞️ I’m looking to collaborate on open-source projects, software development, and tech innovations 📫 How to reach me: via GitHub or LinkedIn
+👀 I’m interested in technology, software development, and innovation 🌱 I’m currently learning webd development, AI, and cybersecurity 💞️ I’m looking to collaborate on open-source projects, software development, and tech innovations 📫 How to reach me: via GitHub or LinkedIn
-😄 Pronouns: He/Him
+😄
 ⚡ Fun fact: I’m passionate about experimenting with new technologies and exploring the potential of AI.

 <!---